superChing/elasticmining.github.io/README.md

 ----
 If you want to make some conbribution, you can

-1. Fix the typos, missed translations, or suggest in the issues
+1. fix the typos, missed translations, or suggest in the issues
 2. Fix the HTML or CSS errors
 3. Write articles